dianalabgr/amrprediction/demo/Readme.md

 GCA_016987635.1_PDT000967611.1_genomic.fna

+or if you use a different genome, the name of your genome

-    ⚠️ If using a genome from a different genus, modify line 14 of Snakefile_annotation_newAssemblies accordingly.
+    ⚠️ If using a genome from a different genus, you should also modify line 14 of Snakefile_annotation_newAssemblies accordingly.
 ---

 ## 3. Prepare Annotation Resources